Now What? Phase One

 Step 2: Topic Selection

 The fortunate thing about History day is that the topic is broad enough to cover any classroom scenario.
-The 2013 theme is "Turning Points in History: People, Ideas, Events".
+The 2015-16 theme is "Exploration, Encounter, Exchange in History."
 The files and links below will provide you and your students with useful tips in deciding a topic that is appropriate to the course and tailored to student interest.

 Students may even want to tailor their project to topics specific to special awards prizes at the regional and state contest level.
 To find a list of the regional award possibilities contact your regional coordinator.
 Please click here for the possible awards at the state contest